How to Boost Your AGACNP Certification Exam Score

 During medical training, my understanding of liver disease was poor.
 Hepatic encephalopathy was just a term to me.
 I did not understand how or why it occurred, and I had a poor grasp on managing the condition.
 Liver disease was a known unknown.
 Because I recognized this specific deficiency, I was able to target my learning to diseases of the liver.

 Once I started to focus my learning, I came across many concepts and ideas that I knew nothing about…never even heard about some of them.
 These were the unknown unknowns, a concept created by psychologists Joseph Luft and Harrington Ingham.
 It is part of their “Johari window,” a tool that helps users identify blind spots about themselves and others.

 Known unknowns are things you’re aware that you don’t know—you can recognize that you don’t understand them.
 Unknown unknowns, however, are unexpected because you don’t know they exist.

-The way to supercharge your AGACNP board exam score is to identify your unknown unknowns.
+The way to supercharge your AGACNP certification exam score is to identify your unknown unknowns.
 It takes a little effort, but the steps are rather easy.
 All you need are two things:

 The system works like this:

 Step 1: Answer a question from a question bank.
 If you get the answer wrong, read the explanation.
 Then, write down in your notebook the part of the explanation that describes why the correct answer is correct.
 This process helps to identify your unknown unknowns.
 Subsequently, if there is any other information that you did not know or somewhat knew, record it in your notebook under the same topic.